TaniCorn/TanapatOutplayTest/README.md

 - I think I could use the dot product
 - I could just check if the normalised direction is still the same

-I believe just checking the normalised direction should be the cheapest operation
+I believe just checking the normalised direction should be the cheapest operation.

 Regarding the design issues on this, I could be implementing this in a very mathematical way so that if we were to reach the target in the next frame, by using prediction, we don't go past it, but go towards the next point from that point by the amount we would've missed.
 But I do think that's overkill considering the given brief of a simple unity project.

+There wasn't much to comment on regarding the final bits, which was just testing, renaming, and cleaning up.
+Overall, I'm ok with what has been made.
+I'm not as familiar with unity as I'd like to be so I'm sure that I've done some bad practice somewhere regarding how scenes should be structured with code as well.